sftpgo/docs/docs/ssh.md

 | `sftpgo-remove` | — | Server-side recursive removal of files and directories.
 Usage: `sftpgo-remove <path>`.
 Does not support removing across virtual folder boundaries. |
 | `uname` | — | Synthetic response for client probes that issue `uname` over SSH (e.g. some backup integrations).
 SFTPGo does not execute the system `uname` binary; it returns a fixed `uname -a`-style string.
 The default base is `Linux sftpgo 1.0.0 #1 SMP SFTPGo x86_64 GNU/Linux` (no real host data exposed) and can be overridden via [`SFTPGO_HOOK__SSHD_UNAME_OUTPUT`](env-vars.md).
 Standard flags (`-a`, `-s`, `-n`, `-r`, `-v`, `-m`, `-p`, `-i`, `-o` and their long forms) extract the matching field from the base string. |

+:information_source: OpenSSH 9.0 and later transfer over SFTP when `scp` is invoked; the server-side SCP implementation described here serves the clients that request the legacy protocol, with `scp -O` on those releases.
+Both paths are supported.
+The SFTP one resolves the destination first, so it requires the `list` [permission](access-control.md#per-directory-permissions) on the target directory.

 Commands not in the default list must be explicitly enabled in the [configuration](config-file.md).
 Set `enabled_ssh_commands` to `*` to enable all supported commands.

 :warning: Hash commands read the entire file to compute the digest.
 For remote storage backends, this means downloading the file; for encrypted storage, this means decrypting it.
+The read requires the `download` [permission](access-control.md#per-directory-permissions) on the file's parent directory.

 ## Security features